 A customer submits an order.
-Magento checks the current inventory salable quantity.
+Commerce checks the current inventory salable quantity.
 If enough inventory is available at the stock level, a reservation enters placing a temporary hold for the product SKU (for that stock) and recalculates the salable quantity.

 After invoicing the order, you determine the product amounts to deduct and ship from your sources.
 The shipment is processed and sent from the selected source(s) to the customer.
 The quantities automatically deduct from the source inventory quantity and reservations clear.
 For complete details and examples, see About Order Status and Reservations.

-As changes complete in orders and product amounts, Magento automatically enters reservation compensations.
+As changes complete in orders and product amounts, Commerce automatically enters reservation compensations.
 You do not need to enter compensations through the Admin or code to update or clear these holds.
 Reservations are only affected by entered reservations to put a hold on a quantity or to clear a hold amount (compensating the reservations).

 Here is how they work: